tsilva/curriculum-vitae/README.md

 - **Role:** Co Founder (Full-time)
 - **Location:** Porto, Portugal

-As a co-founder of Hive Solutions I was a Jack of all trades, as most startup founders are.
-At different times I was acted as a Software Engineer (my main role), Tech Lead, but also having to deal with sales and recruiting related tasks.
+As a co-founder of Hive Solutions, I was a Jack of all trades, as most startup founders are.
+At different times I acted as a Software Engineer (my main role), Tech Lead, but also having to deal with sales and recruiting related tasks.

 We started with the main premise of building a SaaS Retail POS system called [Frontdoor](#frontdoor), which was built literally from scratch with most of the stack except Python being built internally.
 It was a technical success but a commercial failure.
 We later pivoted to software consulting where we developed a wide range of projects for many clients.